pbrilius/backend-test/README.md

 the database, or at least to a single column of several database tables)
-* The entities extension, so that additional entities like Unit, maybe some aggregation measurements entities are added to the database and XML mappings, more following the ORM methodology and approach.
+* The entities extension, so that additional entities like Unit, maybe some aggregation measurements entities are added to the database and XML mappings, more following the ORM methodology and approach
 * Fixtures installation, adding generated fake data to the application setup

 # Note